Energy-Energy Correlator from the AdS Virasoro-Shapiro Amplitude

 where we have dropped the singular term in the small-$T$ expansion, which is associated with the supergravity contribution that we should exclude.
 Finally, combining the contributions from the flat-space results and first curvature corrections, we can determine all the coefficients $c_{k,0}$ and $c_{k,1}$ in \cref{eq:EECxi}.
 In particular, $c_{k,0}$ can be straightforwardly read off from \cref{eq:I0T}, yielding

 and for $c_{k,1}$, we derive the following results,

 and similar results for higher order terms.
 This gives the strong coupling expansion of the EEC,

-As a consistency check, we performed an independent calculation for $c_{0,0}$, $c_{1,0}$ and $c_{1,1}$ using the low-energy expansion method in Appendix \ref{app:low-energy}, which yields exactly identical results~\footnote{We note our result for $c_{1,1}$ disagrees with that in the ref.~\cite{Dempsey:2025yiv}, corresponding to the $\lambda^{-3/2}$ term in eq.~(4.6) of that reference.
+As a consistency check, we performed an independent calculation for $c_{0,0}$, $c_{1,0}$ and $c_{1,1}$ using the low-energy expansion method in Appendix (C) \footnote{See Supplemental Material for low-energy expansion, which includes Refs. \cite{Alday:2022xwz}.}, which yields exactly identical results~\footnote{We note our result for $c_{1,1}$ disagrees with that in the ref.~\cite{Dempsey:2025yiv}, corresponding to the $\lambda^{-3/2}$ term in eq.~(4.6) of that reference.
 Converting to our basis, their expression implies $c_{1,1}= 48 \zeta_2 - 240 \zeta_3$.
 We find that this discrepancy arises from performing the $s$-integration prior to the $\delta$-summation in \cite{Dempsey:2025yiv}, which omits a certain subtle contribution (more precisely, a term with a $0/0$ structure).
 We have explicitly verified that including such contribution restores precise agreement.
 We thank Alexander Zhiboedov for very helpful discussions on this point.}.

 {\bf Discussion.} In this Letter, we have established a rigorous connection between the EEC in strongly coupled $\mathcal{N}=4$ SYM and the world-sheet description of the AdS Virasoro-Shapiro amplitude.
 By reformulating the problem from Mellin space into the integration over the string moduli space, we demonstrated that the computation of stringy corrections to the EEC reduces to evaluating integrals over a unit disk and its boundary on the Riemann sphere.
 In practice, this powerful construction leads to an extremely efficient way of computing the EEC in $\mathcal{N}=4$ SYM at strong coupling.
 We demonstrated this by explicitly computing the flat space and first curvature correction to the EEC and obtained finite results.